Blog Layout

 · A task force is formed to further develop the idea of a public green space in the Cedar Valley.
 This task force included; Charles Lott, Kelly Conrad, Joy Swartz, Jolene Rosauer, Rosemary Beach, Jan Guthrie, Craig Gibleon, Wanda Sauerbrei, Leila George, and Maurine Crisp.

-· A town hall meeting is held March 27, 1995 to gain public interest.
+· A town hall meeting is held on March 27, 1995, to gain public interest.
 Approximately 100 people attend.

 · In April of the same year a newsletter is sent out via Green Scene introducing the concept of an Arboretum.